Barn2Media/gutenberg-block-for-woocommerce-product-table/readme.txt

 3. When used together with the WooCommerce Product Table plugin, the Gutenberg block displays a fully functional order form.

 == Changelog ==

+= 1.0.9 =
+* Declare HPOS compatibility
+* Tested up to WordPress 6.2.2 and WooCommerce 7.8.2

 = 1.0.8 =
 * Compatibility update with WC 7.4.1